K. C. Palanisamy

 K C Palanisamy is an Indian politician, former Member of Parliament (MP) and Member of Legislative Assembly (MLA) Tamil Nadu (TN).
 A former member of All India Anna Dravida Munnetra Kazhagam (AIADMK), he served the Dravidian party founded by former Chief Minister (CM) of Tamil Nadu, M G Ramachandran (MGR) on 17 October 1972.
 He was born and raised in Chennimalai, Erode District of Tamil Nadu.
 At the age of 9, K C Palanisamy met MGR and got influenced by the mission and vision of AIADMK.
-His political career began at age of 13.
+His political career began aged 13.
 In 1972, he joined AIADMK as a party member.
-K C Palanisamy was handpicked by former CM of Tamil Nadu, MGR as Deputy District Secretary of AIADMK’s Youth Wing in 1982, at the age of 23.
-In 1984, he was elected as the party’s youngest Member of Legislative Assembly (MLA) for Kangeyam constituency in Thiruppur District.
+K C Palanisamy was handpicked by former CM of Tamil Nadu, MGR as Deputy District Secretary of AIADMK's Youth Wing in 1982, at the age of 23.
+In 1984, he was elected as the party's youngest Member of Legislative Assembly (MLA) for Kangeyam constituency in Thiruppur District.
 In 1989, K C Palanisamy chosen to contest in Assembly election as Member of Parliament (MP) by Jayalalitha and won with the second highest vote difference Nationally and highest difference in the State.

 Biography

 K C Palanisamy was handpicked by both MGR and J Jayalalitha to strengthen and guide AIADMK.
-After the demise Jayalalitha in 2016, K C Palanisamy opposed V K Sasikala being appointed as AIADMK’s General Secretary, stating that General Secretary should be elected by cadres.
+After the demise Jayalalitha in 2016, K C Palanisamy opposed V K Sasikala being appointed as AIADMK's General Secretary, stating that General Secretary should be elected by cadres.
 A staunch believer of Annaism and follower of MGR and Jayalalitha's political ideology.

 Early life and education

-In his early school days K C Palanisamy got motivated and inspired by MGR‘s mission and vision.
+In his early school days K C Palanisamy got motivated and inspired by MGR's mission and vision.
 At his age of 9years, he met MGR during the bi-election campaign for Perundurai constituency.
 This was the point where K C Palanisamy realized that he has to follow the path of MGR and had the ability to formulate opinions and views about society.